timescale/docs/migrate/dual-write-and-backfill/dual-write-from-timescaledb.md

 ```

 <Highlight type="note">
-Background jobs are disabled to prevent continuous aggregate refresh jobs from
+Background jobs are turned off to prevent continuous aggregate refresh jobs
-updating the continuous aggregate with incomplete/missing data.
-The continuous
+from updating the continuous aggregate with incomplete/missing data.
-aggregates must be manually updated in the required range once the migration is
+The continuous aggregates must be manually updated in the required range once
-complete.
+the migration is complete.
 </Highlight>

 <StepFour />